ajohnson1031/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      Sessions help to persist data in the application between page requests.
+They are a great low-impact way to retain information or "application state" in a stateless environment.
 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+      BCRYPT uses [a] hashing algorithm(s) to do one-way encrpytion on password strings that are passed through it.
+That encrypted (non-human readable) password is then stored safely in the database through other means.
 - [ ] What does bcrypt do to slow down attackers?
+      The BCRYPT hashing method takes two [required] arguments.
+The string to be hashed, and an integer, representing the number of times BCRYPT will pass the string through the hashing algorithm.
+Hashing the string multiple times greatly slows down attackers' progress.
 - [ ] What are the three parts of the JSON Web Token?
+      Three parts: Payload, Secret, Options.

 ## Minimum Viable Product